 4. The marketing and conversion data is sent to your CRM.
 Marketing data includes channel, source, campaign, keyword and/or landing page.

-Tracking Google Analytics Offline Revenue
+Tracking Offline Revenue in Google Analytics

 Offline conversion tracking allows marketers to match leads to revenue and evidence which campaigns drove offline sales.
 This helps businesses align sales and marketing activity, measure true ROI for campaigns and optimise ads based on value to drive higher quality leads.

-Ruler’s call tracking uses dynamic insertion to assign a unique phone number to every website visitor.
+Ruler’s call tracking uses dynamic insertion to assign a display a unique phone number to every website visitor.
 Then, when that phone number is called, Ruler will attribute the offline conversion to the marketing channel that the visitor arrived from.